-Nanalysis Corp and Fraunhofer IMM anchor multi-party international research project.
-TROUT GmbH and Dr. Jason Hein of the University of British Columbia will join the principals on an exciting new research project, NMRplusX.
+Nanalysis Corp and Fraunhofer IMM anchored multi-party international research project.
+TROUT GmbH and Dr. Jason Hein of the University of British Columbia joined the principals on an exciting new research project, NMRplusX.

 Fraunhofer Institute for Microengineering and Microsystems IMM (Mainz, Germany) and Nanalysis Corp.
 (Calgary, Canada) are the national leads on a new research project funded in part by the German and Canadian governments.

 The project, NMRplusX, combines orthogonal spectroscopic analysis and chemometrics as a process analytical tool for calibration and self-optimizing chemical processes.
-The project is scheduled to run for 30 months.
+The project was scheduled to run for 30 months.